Leadership for INClusion in the Early Years (LINC)

 The development of the programme is part of a government response to local, national and international demands for high quality education and training leading towards graduate pathways in the combined field of early childhood care and education (ECCE).
 The programme - funded by the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) - seeks to address the need for continuing professional development (CPD) in relation to the inclusion of children with additional needs.

-LINC is currently delivered online, i.e. participants watch lessons and interact with the tutors who teach the programme using forums and our online learning platform called Moodle.
+The LINC programme is delivered 100% online to suit the flexible requirements of those working in Early Learning & Care.
+Participants watch lessons and interact with the tutors who teach the programme using forums and our online learning platform called Moodle.

-Early years settings that employ an Inclusion Coordinator (INCO) who has graduated from LINC will receive an extra €2 per week in capitation per ECCE-eligible child in a preschool room, where the child is on an ECCE/CCS/TEC programme.
+Early Learning and Care Settings that register an Inclusion CoOrdinator (INCO) who has graduated from LINC will receive an extra €2 per week in capitation per ECCE-eligible child in a pre-school room, where the child is on an ECCE/CCSP/TEC programme.
+Subject to detailed operational guidelines, the increase applies from a) graduation of the Inclusion Coordinator from the higher education programme and b) completion of a signed agreement by the Inclusion Coordinator that they will take on the roles and responsibilities associated with the post.

 Aims & Objectives